greshh/FTPActiveServer/README.md

 This was edited from a start-up code from the lecturer: Dr Napoleon Reyes.
 This start-up code did not implement any of the above yet.

 ## Instructions:
-Build the project as usual (`make`).
+From the command terminal, build the project as usual (`make`).
 There are various makefiles available suitable for Windows or MacOS.
 Simply copy-and-paste your desired code to `makefile` according to your OS.

 You can either run the project with the default port number 1234:
 ```